10'000 Hours/Getty Images

 But recovery is within reach, and believe it or not, getting a new card can be an important first step toward rebuilding your credit after bankruptcy.
 We’ve broken down what to look for when evaluating credit card options after bankruptcy, along with some of our top picks.

-All OpenSky Secured Visa cardholders are assigned the same relatively low APR of 21.89% (variable) and credit range ($200 to $3,000, based on your deposit).
+All OpenSky Secured Visa cardholders are assigned the same relatively low APR of 25.64 percent variable.
+The card’s credit limit can range from $200 to $3,000, based on the security deposit.
 Having the option to put down such a large deposit wins this card a ton of points since doing so will make it much easier to keep your credit utilization in check.

-On the downside, the card charges an annual fee of $35, though this is relatively low compared to most cards for people with bad credit (many charge $75 or more).
-It also lacks a secured card “graduation” option that would allow you to switch over to an unsecured card with responsible use.
+On the downside, the card charges an annual fee of $35, though this is low compared to most cards for people with bad credit (many charge $75 or more).
+The OpenSky Secured Visa also lacks a secured card graduation option that would allow you to switch over to an unsecured card after you demonstrate responsible use.

 Overall, the OpenSky Secured Visa’s potentially high credit limit and relatively low annual fee and APR make it one of the best starting points in rebuilding credit with a secured card after bankruptcy.